1um0s/notes-2021/feb09/introduction-and-overview.md

 Evolution of GFS within Google:
 GFS was later replaced by Colossus, D and supported by Bigtable and Spanner.
 -   From [[Storage Architecture and Challenges(2010)]{.ul}][9]:
-    -   Move from full replication in GFS to [[Reed-Salomon]{.ul}][10] in Colossus-\> replication is handled by the client and the server, instead of the pipelining-\> saves network bandwidth on the server side.
+    -   Move from full replication in GFS to [[Reed-Salomon]{.ul}][10] in Colossus → replication is handled by the client and the server, instead of the pipelining → saves network bandwidth on the server side.
     -   the metadata layer is automatically sharded.
 -   From [[GFS: Evolution on Fast-forward(2009)]{.ul}][11]
     -   Chunk size was reduced to 1MB as the limitations of the master disappeared.
 This allows Colossus to support latency sensitive applications,